Vials of blood - Your Lipid Panel Blood Test: What Your Doctor Isn’t Telling You - AMMD™

 5. Support Your Heart Health

-Nutrients such as CoQ10 and activated B vitamins support healthy cholesterol levels, circulation, and vascular health and neutralize oxidative damage from free radicals.
+Nutrients such as CoQ10 and activated B vitamins support healthy cholesterol levels, circulation, and vascular health.
+Even more, they neutralize oxidative damage from free radicals.
+Think of them as anti-aging shields for your blood vessels.
+They help to keep them youthful and flexible.

-Cholesterol is very complex and cannot be truly measured by a total number.
-Now that you have the tools to take control of your heart health, don’t wait.
+The good news is that you have the power to take control of your health.
 Getting an advanced lipid panel test and talking with your functional medicine doctor will give you a better understanding of your risk of heart disease.
-Increasing your knowledge, making lifestyle changes and supporting your heart health is the best defense against heart disease in women.

 1. Lipid Panel Overview.
 Healthwise Staff.
 University of Michigan Health.
 2020.